miohtama/capitalgram/posts/captable-management-software-comparison.md

 ---
-title: Cap table services comparison
+title: Cap table service comparison
-description: Solutions to manage your shareholders and investor communications for an international company
+description: Find solutions to manage your shareholder records and investor communications
-longDescription: A short benchmark on onboarding an international company for a different cap table management providers.
+longDescription: A short benchmark on different cap table service for on onboarding an international company.
+We looked onboarding experience, pricing transparency and international readiness.
 date: 2020-02-10
 layout: layouts/post.njk
 header: stock-certificate.jpg